yuantianle/yuantianle.github.io/docs/4_Algorithms/README.md

 ### **This chapter can be separated into two sections:**

-1. [Practice Sheet](Practice_Sheet/README.md) for the questions record of my practice.
+1. [Typical Algorithms](Typical_Questions/README.md) for the typical solution that I have learned before.

-2. [Typical Questions](Typical_Questions/README.md) for the typical solution that I have learned before.
+2. [Practice Sheet](Practice_Sheet/README.md) for the questions record of my practice.